 The AP Calculus program is not the arbiter of what students need to know about first-year calculus or what you may include in your course.
-That said, if you’re teaching an AP course you should do your best have your students learn everything listed in the 2019 Course and Exam Description book, and be aware of how those topics are tested – the style and format of the questions.
+That said, if you’re teaching an AP course you should do your best to have your students learn everything listed in the 2019 Course and Exam Description book and be aware of how those topics are tested – the style and format of the questions.
 This does not limit you in what else you may think important and want your students to know.
 You are free to include other topics as time permits.

 Other considerations go into choosing items for the exams.
 A big consideration is writing questions that can be scored fairly.
 Here are some thoughts on this by topic.